-Dr. Fairn is a staff scientist with training in a variety of disciplines including Cell Biology, Immunology, Genetics and Biochemistry.
-He is a member of the Keenan Research Centre for Biomedical Science and the Institute for Biomedical Engineering and Science Technology at St. Michael’s Hospital.
-He is also an assistant professor at the University of Toronto in both the Department of Surgery and Biochemistry as well as an associate member of the Institute of Medical Science, University of Toronto.
-Additionally, he holds appointments at the Hospital for Sick Children and Ryerson University.
+Dr. Greg Fairn is a Staff Scientist in the Keenan Research Centre for Biomedical Science at St. Michael’s Hospital.
+Dr. Fairn is trained in a variety of disciplines including Cell Biology, Immunology, Genetics and Biochemistry.
+He is an Assistant Professor at the University of Toronto in both the Department of Surgery and Biochemistry, as well as an Associate Member of the Institute of Medical Science, University of Toronto.
+He also holds appointments at the Hospital for Sick Children and the Institute for Biomedical Engineering and Science Technology (iBest), a partnership between St. Michael’s Hospital and Ryerson University.
 Finally, he is also a member of the recently established Canadian Consortium on Neurodegeneration in Aging (CCNA).

 For more information on the Fairn lab and for anyone interested in graduate studies please visit his Department of Biochemistry webpage.
 Publications can be found on PubMed by searching Fairn GD Toronto.